-CAREER AND ACADEMIC BEN-EFITS OF PHILOSOPHY
+CAREER AND ACADEMIC BENEFITS OF PHILOSOPHY

 Philosophy prepares you for a broad range of professional careers where success relies on the ability to read carefully, think critically, and write persuasively.
-Recent studies show that many of the top figures in business, law, politics, journalism, and education have a background in philosophy [e.g., Huffpost]
+Recent studies show that many of the top figures in business, law, politics, journalism, and education have a background in philosophy [e.g., HuffPost, Business Insider, Huffpost]

 Philosophy students also excel at standardized tests and gaining entrance into graduate level programs.
-For example, see compare how students perform on the Law School Admission Test.
+For example, see how students perform on the Graduate Requisite Exam and the Law School Admission Test.